Funding Opportunities 2022 / 2023

-Studentships are available only to new entrants to the full-time research register.
-The aim of the studentships is to support and develop gifted research students.
+Studentships are open to new entrants to the full-time Ph.D. register as well as continuing students in a given academic year.
+Their aim is to support and develop gifted research students.
 They are competitive and are awarded on the basis of academic merit.

 The fellowship fully covers EU and non-EU fees and provides an annual maintenance of €6,500 per year for three years.

 This studentship is typically only available to Philosophy students once every four years.
 If available, the award is awarded by the Departmental PhD Admissions Committee.

 Additional Funding Opportunities

 Each year the Department offers a number of Teaching Assistantships to postgraduate students.
 These entail providing weekly tutorials for undergraduate students, and marking undergraduate essays.
 Rates of payment are set each year by the Head of Department.

 Students who wish to be considered for a Teaching Assistantship may apply to the Head of Department, Professor John Divers.
 The Head of Department may also directly request postgraduate students to serve as Teaching Assistants, especially if such duties are required as a condition of financial award.

 Graduate students may apply to the Department for a grant for conference travel or books.
 The amount of the grant varies and grants are awarded on a case by case basis.
 Alternatively students may apply for funding for conference travel through the Trinity Trust Travel Grant administered by the Graduate Studies Office.